cloudedbats/cloudedbats/README.md

 A species list to be used as a taxonomic backbone is needed when working with species.
 CloudedBats uses the IUCN Red List of Threatened Species for this: http://test.cloudedbats.org/species

-One reason for this is that I think this is one of the best species list on a globally level that is constantly maintained.
+One reason for this is that I think this is one of the best species list on a global level that is constantly maintained.
 Another reason is that there is a software API that can be programmatically called.

 ### 6. Reference libraries for bat sound